Heavy Metal Tests in India: Blood and Urine Panels by Thyrocare

 Heavy metal tests measure selected toxic and trace elements in blood or urine.
 The right profile depends on the advised sample type, profile composition, and the clinical question behind the test.

 Compare the two available profiles before booking: the Elements 22 Blood Panel and the Elements 10 Urine Panel.
-If you already know which panel you need, open the relevant test page and book that profile directly.
+If you already know which panel you need, open the relevant test profile and book that panel directly.

 Compare Heavy Metal Blood and Urine Test Panels